FixingPixels/Aegis/docs/README.md

 First, you need to set up the Aegis framework structure:

-1. Download the latest Aegis release package
+1. Download the latest Aegis release package from the [releases page](https://github.com/FixingPixels/Aegis/releases)
 2. Copy the `.context` directory to your project's root folder:

     ```bash
     your-project/          # Your project root